Puntalytics/Puntalytics.github.io/_draft_central/Mock_draft_1.md

 #### **Eagles (237):** At #237 The Eagles select **Ryan Stonehouse**, punter, Colorado State.

 Stonehouse, a big-boot specialist with less success in pin-deep situations is a polar opposite to Philadelphia’s current punter Arryn Siposs and the two duke it out in training camp.
-Ultimately, the Eagles decide on the first ever two-punter unit, Stonehouse flips the field, and Siposs pins them deep.
+Ultimately, the Eagles decide on the first ever two-punter unit: Stonehouse flips the field, and Siposs pins them deep.
 Offensive line depth be damned, the Birds WILL optimize field-position.

 #### **Rams (253):** The reigning Super Bowl champs take a shot on **Race Porter**, Punter, Washington.